sci-42ver/SICP_SDF/SDF_notes.md

 ## *Check the preface of each chapter and section same as SICP.
 - done up to section 2.5 included.
 ## *Chapters to check
-Updated up to section 2.5 included.
+Updated up to section 3.1 included.
 ### chapter 2
 - ~~> In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.~~
 ### chapter 3
 - > but they have limitations, which we will discuss in section 3.1.5.
+- > In section 3.2 we will see how to add new kinds of arithmetic incrementally
 ### chapter 4
 - > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
 - > (We will explore algebraic simplification in section 4.2.)